 Most patients require approximately a week to recover from eyelid surgery.
 During this recovery period, our office may provide medications such as antibiotic eye drops or ointment, and surgical tape may be used to support the eyelids as they heal.
 It is recommended that you keep your head and neck elevated during recovery, and avoid irritating the eye area.

 Procedures involving both of the upper and lower eyelids will naturally be more expensive than those focusing on one or the other.
-If your health insurance provider does not cover blepharoplasty, our office provides flexible financing terms via CareCredit®, Key Bank, and Prosper® Healthcare Lending.
+If your health insurance provider does not cover blepharoplasty, our office provides flexible financing terms via CareCredit®, Bank SNB, and Prosper® Healthcare Lending.
 We also accept cash, checks, and credit cards as payment options.